01

 The system turns hidden behaviour into coachable signal.

-That is the core advantage of /features/snap.
+That is the core advantage of Snap.
 The goal is not to punish the client for being human.
-The goal is to show the coach what likely needs intervention next.
+The goal is to show the coach what likely needs intervention next, and to show the client that what they thought was "on plan" was actually averaging 140 kcal/day over.

 Common questions.